ramon-astudillo/NLSE/README.md

                          DATA/pkl/struct_skip_50.pkl \
                          DATA/models/sskip_50.pkl

+Here

+    DATA/models/sskip_50.pkl

+Is just a example name to define the model.
+You should use more detailed names to remember the hyper-parameters used.

-Finaly to get the SemEval results, you just need to do
+Finally to get the SemEval results, you just need to do

     python code/test.py DATA/models/sskip_50.pkl \
                         DATA/pkl/tweets_2013.pkl \